Collegiate Church of St. Peter and St. Guido: Construction

 The current Brabantine Gothic building was erected in stages, mostly from around 1350 to 1527.
-At that time, Anderlecht was still a village in the outskirts of Brussels counting barely 300 inhabitants.
+At that time, Anderlecht was still a village on the outskirts of Brussels counting barely 300 inhabitants.
 Built in the centre of the village, the church was intended for gatherings much bigger than just the parish community, hence its large size.
 Hendrik de Mol was responsible for the works from 1443, succeeding his friend Gillis Joos.
 De Mol was in turn succeeded by Jan van Ruysbroeck, the court architect of Philip the Good, who also designed the tower of Brussels' Town Hall.
 Van Ruysbroeck mainly oversaw the construction of the choir in the 1460s.
 After him, Jan van Evergem took over the works in 1485, followed by his son Hendrik.
-The famous master builder Louis van Bodeghem, the architect behind the Royal Monastery of Brou at Bourg-en-Bresse, France, designed the portal.
-From 1517, Matthijs III Keldermans worked on the originally square tower up to the balcony, as well as the side chapels.
+The master builder Louis van Bodeghem, the architect behind the Royal Monastery of Brou at Bourg-en-Bresse, France, designed the portal.
+From 1517, Matthijs III Keldermans worked on the originally square tower up to the balcony and the side chapels.
 Construction was still underway in 1527.